Swim England Members

 • Stay energised for fun activities with family and friends

-• Return to training in September feeling strong, not starting from scratch
+• Return to your session in September feeling strong, not starting from scratch

 • Don’t skip meals, even if training is lighter